Chances of getting into University of Florida

 What are the ACT requirements for prospective students to get into University of Florida?

 Admission data indicates that University of Florida regularly accepts students with ACT's of 28 and above.
 Successful applicants typically send ACT scores in the top 12 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 26 in some instances.
 Prospective students submitting an ACT composite of 30 or higher should be in the upper half of applicants - and students with a 32 and above have very competitive chances.
+The school ranks #1 in Florida for highest average ACT composite score.
 Scoring well on the ACT is very important as 71 percent of applicants submit ACT scores to University of Florida.

 |ACT Score||Competitiveness||Admission Chances|